 Meeting the many conditions of probation can be difficult.
-Deferred probations can be adjudicated or regular probations can be revoked for failing to comply with any of your conditions of probation including not finding employment, failing drug tests, being charged with new offenses, not completing community service or not attending required classes.
+Deferred probation can be adjudicated or regular probation can be revoked for failing to comply with any of your conditions of probation including not finding employment, failing drug tests, being charged with new offenses, not completing community service or not attending required classes.

 Revocation of your probation can mean another loss of your freedom and more stress for your family.
 At the Denton, Texas, law offices of Boswell Legal Group, we can help.

 We encourage our clients to act early when they fear that they may be subject to a probation revocation.
 If you contact an attorney before the revocation is filed, you may be able to avoid it altogether.
 Even after your probation revocation has been filed, it may not be too late.
 We can still help you convince the judge or the prosecution that you are making efforts now.
 Working with Boswell Legal Group can help you find solutions such as extensions of your probation with additional or revised conditions, or when necessary, negotiating to reduce prison or jail sentences.

 The Most Common Reasons for Probation Revocation in Texas

 The violations that most commonly result in a probation revocation in the state of Texas include, but are not limited to:

 - Failure to Complete Required Community Service

 - Failure to Compete Required DWI/Drug Classes

 - Failure to Take or Pass a Required Drug Test

 Of these, failure to report is one of the most common.
 In the state of Texas, judges and officers take a very hard line on failing to report, so it’s best to report – even if you are sick.
 In a situation where it is truly impossible for you to report, you need to do your best to document your attempts at reporting and make sure you do show up and report as soon as you possibly can.
 Do whatever you can – call, fax, write – to let your probation officer know exactly what is going on and why you are not there.
 Though you cannot use this in your defense, it may help your case.